NREL/OpenStudio-workflow-gem/README.md

 * Implement MongoDB Adapter
 * Implement remaining Adapter states (i.e. communicate success, communicate failure etc
 * Add a results adapter to return a string as the last call based on the source of the call. (e.g. R, command line, C++, etc).
+* Implemnet a logger in the Adapters, right now they are unable to log

 ## Contributing